 Before we answer that question, it’s probably a good idea to explain how a dog’s nose works.

 Your pup’s nose is often wet because he licks it frequently to keep it moisturized.
 That might seem odd until you consider that a wet nose enhances his sense of smell.
 A moist snout helps trap scents better so that your dog’s 100 million scent receptors can go to work and tell him whose scent it is, what direction it’s coming from, and even if the human or animal he smells is fearful or anxious.
 The moisture left by licking that powerful instrument cools, and as a result, a dog’s nose is often cold.

 But a warm, dry muzzle doesn’t always signal illness.
 It might be warm for a variety of reasons:

 - He may have been sleeping, a state in which he isn’t licking his nose.

 - It may be cold outside.
-If your dog sleeps next to an air vent, the circulating air might cause his nose to dry out, much like winter air can cause your throat to become dry and scratchy.
+If your dog sleeps next to an air vent, the circulating air may cause his nose to dry out, much like winter air can cause your throat to become dry and scratchy.

 - He may be older.
 Older dogs sleep more than younger dogs, which prevents them from licking their noses as much.

 Additionally, a warm, dry nose may just be normal for your dog.
 Some dogs simply don’t lick their noses as much as others do.
-Others are prone to conditions that affect the natural moisture of their nose
+Others are prone to conditions that affect the natural moisture of their nose.

 As you can see, using the temperature of your dog’s nose to gauge his health isn’t particularly reliable.
 Contrary to popular belief, a warm nose doesn’t mean your dog is sick; however, the following conditions warrant a call to your veterinarian: